 What Is Pressure Vessel Inspection?

-Pressure vessel inspections involve checking the vessel’s condition from the outside, inside, or both following the guidelines regulated for pressure vessels such as ASME Section VIII and API 510.
+Pressure vessel inspections is involve checking the vessel’s condition from the outside, inside, or both following the guidelines regulated for pressure vessels such as ASME Section VIII and API 510.
 During these inspections, the pressure vessel inspector must:

 1. Examine the vessel visually to assess its overall state, including the insulation, welds, joints, and structural connections.